 UTS has long been a preferred partner for industry, valuing collaborative work based on innovation, creativity and technology.
-UTS: Orthoptics supports this by being responsive to the profession through the initiatives and partnerships below, focussing on career-relevant degrees and preparing graduates and researches who can foster innovation and ensure a bright future for the rapidly evolving profession.
+UTS: Orthoptics supports this by being responsive to the profession through the initiatives and partnerships below, focussing on career-relevant degrees and preparing graduates and researchers who can foster innovation and ensure a bright future for the rapidly evolving profession.

 The Master of Orthoptics has been developed in collaboration with key partners from Orthoptics Australia.
 President of Orthoptics Australia Meri Vukicevic has welcomed ongoing engagement with UTS.
 UTS students will be encouraged to become student members of the association.
 This will allow them access to networking and other professional development opportunities.

 The Master of Orthoptics engages practitioner teachers from hospital, private and rehabilitation settings to ensure that students receive not only a strong academic foundation but up to date industry knowledge.

 - Notes the vital role that orthoptists play in providing efficient and effective health care.

 - Commends the University of Technology Sydney on its decision to create a Master of Orthoptics course which will train at least 30 orthoptists each year.

 - Notes that no other university in New South Wales will now offer a qualification in orthoptics despite the growing need for orthoptists.